szczyglis-dev/py-gpt/docs/source/modes.rst

 In the future, the list of built-in agents will be expanded.

+You can create your own types (workflows/patterns) using the built-in visual node-based editor found in the ``Tools -> Agents Builder``.

 You can also create your own agent by creating a new provider that inherits from ``pygpt_net.provider.agents.base``.

 **Tools and Plugins**